 The trouble with the new VAT MOSS rules is that they don’t respect the upfront time, expertise and risk involved in creating a digital product, before any money can be made.
-The last thing you want is the hurdle of submitting a VAT return every 3 months, registering as a data controller (which costs £35 p/a), and storing evidence of every customer’s location.
+The last thing you want is the admin work of submitting a VAT return every 3 months, registering as a data controller (which costs £35 p/a), and storing evidence of every customer’s location.

 Either way, unless you’re becoming the next big indie video-game developer, your projected hourly rate for all of this means you’re probably going to be better off working down the local supermarket.
 Doesn’t sound very entrepreneurial does it?